halevigil/Important-Groups-First/README.md

 isting methods, with similar results in terms of disentanglement consistency and the tradeoff between image quality and disentanglement.

-The full paper is in this repo
+The full paper is in this repository.

-In this repo you will also find some visualizations I did as part of analysis for this project
+In this repository you will also find some visualizations I did as part of analysis for this project.